mjdave/tui/README.md

 # mjscript

-mjscript is an open source scripting and serialization library for c++.
+mjscript is an open source scripting and serialization library for C++.

 Designed by a solo game developer to be fast, and simple to understand, use and modify, mjscript combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.